aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 -   area: Which regional variation to extract.
 Valid areas are: sapporo, sendai, tokyo, nagoya, osaka, hiroshima, matsuyama, fukuoka.
     Defaults to tokyo

+nflplusreplay

+-   type: Type(s) of game replays to extract.
+Valid types are: full_game, full_game_spanish, condensed_game and all_22.
+You can use
+    all to extract all available replay types, which is the default

+jiosaavn

+-   bitrate: Audio bitrates to request.
+One or more of 16, 32, 64, 128,
+    320. Default is 128,320

 Note: These options may be changed/removed in the future without concern for backward compatibility